StarRocks/starrocks/docs/en/using_starrocks/query_rewrite_with_materialized_views.md

 - Hudi, Iceberg, Paimon, or JDBC catalog-based materialized views do not support Union rewrite.
 - Hudi, Iceberg, Paimon, or JDBC catalog-based materialized views do not support View Delta Join rewrite.
-- Hudi, Iceberg, Paimon, or JDBC catalog-based materialized views do not support the incremental refresh of partitions.
+- Hudi, Iceberg, or JDBC catalog-based materialized views do not support the incremental refresh of partitions.

 ## Text-based materialized view rewrite